karmakarvishal/SOEN_SPIRIT/Meeting Minutes/Spirit_Sprint1_1_08_July_2023.md

 [2023-07-08]

-Meeting Notes:
+# Meeting Notes

-Attending
+# Attending:
-Priyesh Arvindbhai Bhalala
+1. Priyesh Arvindbhai Bhalala
-Neha Deshmukh
+2. Neha Deshmukh
-Jay Dhanani
+3. Jay Dhanani
-Vishal Karmakar
+4. Vishal Karmakar
-Simran Kaur
+5. Simran Kaur
-Vinay Sahrawat
+6. Vinay Sahrawat

-Announcements
+# Announcements:

 •	Task assignments

 •	User stories assigned.

 •	Technologies to be used.

 •	Environment setup and configurations

 •	Expertise of individuals

-Discussion
+# Discussion:
 •	Discussed and understood the main functionalities of the project.

 •	As per the requirements, we are going to implement three types of user roles.

 •	The roles and responsibilities of the user depend on the type i.e., Students, Employers and Admin have various accessibility.

 •	Everyone discussed their background knowledge and is ready to learn new technologies we the team.

 •	In this sprint we are going to provide the User Stories with description, roles, and responsibilities of each team member, and a few plans for the next sprint.

-Roundtable
+# Roundtable:
 •	Neha and Simran are working on user stories and descriptions.

 •	Priyesh is working on Team Member and Roles & Project Approach

 •	Vinay, Jay, and Vishal are working on the Environment and database setup.